-Policy and Program Review
+Policy and program review

 Trinity Grammar School is committed to the continuous improvement of our Child Safety program.
-The Program is periodically reviewed for overall effectiveness and to ensure compliance with all child protection related laws, regulations, and standards.
+The Policy will be reviewed at least every two years by the School Council for overall effectiveness and to ensure compliance with all child protection related laws, regulations, and standards.
+The School will take into consideration any complaints, concerns and safety incidents to identify causes and systemic failures.
+The School Community will be informed as appropriate on the outcomes of relevant reviews.

-The School is committed to actively seeking, actioning, and incorporating into this Policy, feedback from students, families, the wider School community, staff, volunteers and contractors, and will communicate any adjustments or amendments widely throughout the School community.
+The School is committed to actively seeking, actioning, and incorporating into this Policy, feedback from students, families, the wider School community, staff, volunteers and contractors, and will communicate any adjustments or amendments widely throughout the School community as appropriate.
+Feedback can be sent to policyfeedback@trinity.vic.edu.au.